 A succinct argument of knowledge is one that can be “quickly” verified, and which is “small”, for appropriate definitions of both of those terms.

-A portmanteau of "test" and "network, testnet is a term used to refer to the primary Filecoin testing network.
+A portmanteau of “test” and “network, testnet is a term used to refer to one of the primary Filecoin testing networks.

 Note: if used as a proper noun, capitalize the term.
-For example, "I am mining on Testnet."
+For example, “I am providing on Testnet.”

 Each tipset is assigned a weight corresponding to the amount of storage the network is provided per the commitments encoded in the tipset’s blocks.
 The consensus protocol of the network directs nodes to build on top of the heaviest chain.

-To further incentivize the storage of "useful" data over simple capacity commitments, storage miners have the additional opportunity to compete for special deals offered by verified clients.
-Such clients are certified with respect to their intent to offer deals involving the storage of meaningful data, and the power a storage miner earns for these deals is augmented by a multiplier.
+To further incentivize the storage of “useful” data over simple capacity commitments, storage providers have the additional opportunity to compete for special deals offered by verified clients.
+Such clients are certified with respect to their intent to offer deals involving the storage of meaningful data, and the power a storage provider earns for these deals is augmented by a multiplier.

-Window Proof-of-Spacetime (WindowPoSt) is the mechanism by which the commitments made by storage miners are audited.
+Window Proof-of-Spacetime (WindowPoSt) is the mechanism by which the commitments made by storage providers are audited.
 It sees each 24-hour period broken down into a series of windows.
-Correspondingly, each storage miner's set of pledged sectors is partitioned into subsets, one subset for each window.
-Within a given window, each storage miner must submit a Proof-of-Spacetime for each sector in their respective subset.
+Correspondingly, each storage provider’s set of pledged sectors is partitioned into subsets, one subset for each window.
+Within a given window, each storage provider must submit a Proof-of-Spacetime for each sector in their respective subset.
 This requires ready access to each of the challenged sectors, and will result in a zk-SNARK-compressed proof published to the Filecoin blockchain as a message in a block.
-In this way, every sector of pledged storage is audited at least once in any 24-hour period, and a permanent, verifiable, and public record attesting to each storage miner's continued commitment is kept.
+In this way, every sector of pledged storage is audited at least once in any 24-hour period, and a permanent, verifiable, and public record attesting to each storage provider’s continued commitment is kept.

-Winning Proof-of-Spacetime (WinningPoSt) is the mechanism by which storage miners are rewarded for their contributions to the Filecoin network.
-At the beginning of each epoch, a small number of storage miners are elected to each mine a new block.
-As a requirement for doing so, each miner is tasked with submitting a compressed Proof-of-Storage for a specified sector.
-Each elected miner who successfully creates a block is granted FIL, as well as the opportunity to charge other Filecoin participants fees to include messages in the block.
+Winning Proof-of-Spacetime (WinningPoSt) is the mechanism by which storage providers are rewarded for their contributions to the Filecoin network.
+At the beginning of each epoch, a small number of storage providers are elected to each mine a new block.
+As a requirement for doing so, each provider is tasked with submitting a compressed Proof-of-Storage for a specified sector.
+Each elected provider who successfully creates a block is granted FIL, as well as the opportunity to charge other Filecoin participants fees to include messages in the block.

-Storage miners who fail to do this in the necessary window will forfeit their opportunity to mine a block, but will not otherwise incur penalties for their failure to do so.
+Storage providers who fail to do this in the necessary window will forfeit their opportunity to mine a block, but will not otherwise incur penalties for their failure to do so.